 Historically we sought to address human rights issues primarily through an ethical audit programme of our direct supply base.
 However, this approach was limited, both because audits do not always identify hidden or systemic issues such as modern slavery, and because the most serious risks of human rights abuses tend to occur further down the supply chain where we don’t have direct commercial relationships.
 Our leverage to instigate change further down the supply chain through audits and compliance approaches is more limited.

 Our work on human rights is fully integrated within Tesco's operations, forming a key part of our broader strategy for responsibility and sustainability.
-Its objectives and activities are delivered by a wide range of commercial staff and overseen by a specialist responsible sourcing team, including dedicated local staff in 11 key supplying countries.
-It is led by Giles Bolton, Group Responsible Sourcing Director who reports to Jason Tarry, Chief Product Officer who is responsible for product sourcing across all retail businesses.
+Its objectives and activities are integrated within lead Technical Manager objectives and within the overall technical plan, as well as within individual commercial category plans.
+These are delivered by a wide range of commercial staff and overseen by a specialist responsible sourcing team, including dedicated local staff in 11 key supplying countries.
+Our human rights work is led by Giles Bolton, Group Responsible Sourcing Director who reports to Jason Tarry, Chief Product Officer who is responsible for product sourcing across all retail businesses.
 On a day-to-day basis, colleagues in our procurement teams manage supplier and site relationships, and ethical requirements with the support of Responsible Sourcing Managers.
 All UK Buying Managers, Technical Managers and Procurement Managers are required to attend internal Responsible Sourcing training.

 Oversight of our human rights work sits with the Board’s Corporate Responsibility Committee for all markets and subsidiaries.
 Executive oversight sits with the Group Compliance Committee, led by the Group CEO.